vinitkumar/vinitkumar.me/content/blog/development-practises/index.md

 - Avoid doing multiple things and do things in a proper flow.
 - Write good commit messages.
 A good guide is here https://chris.beams.io/posts/git-commit/
 - Setup your git properly with correct emails (For eg: your git config should be setup to use `@example.com` emails.
-- **Don't get high on your own supply** : Unless absolutely urgent do not merge your own PRs.
+- **Don't get high on your own supply**.
+Unless absolutely urgent do not merge your own PRs.
 Ask a coworker to review the code.
 - Create release and tags when doing a production release.
 No code gets pushed to production without doing this.
 - Write good release notes mentioning the bugs fixed and the features built.
 - Commit message contains reference to the github issue.